 Common Reporting Standard (CRS) in Israel

-Israel has committed to CRS implementation and to undertaking the first exchange of information in 2018.
+Israel has been implementing the CRS since 2019.
 The FATCA law that was passed by the Knesset (Israeli Parliament) on 12 July 2016 also serves as the primary legislation for purposes of the CRS.
 The secondary legislation (Israeli Tax Code CRS Regulations) was approved by the Finance Committee of the Knesset on 1 January 2019.
-Israeli financial institutions are expected to submit their first CRS returns in 2019, covering both 2017 and 2018 years.
+Israeli financial institutions submitted their first CRS returns in 2019, covering both 2017 and 2018 years.